Water Authority tax

 Regionale Belasting Groep

-• Watersysteemheffing ingezetenen (if you are an user of a residence)
+- Watersysteemheffing ingezetenen (if you are the user of a residence)

 (Partial) tax exemption

-If you are a diplomat or privileged person you are eligible for a partial exemption.
-Exemption from the ‘watersysteemheffing eigenaren’ and ‘watersysteemheffing ingezetenen’ are both granted.
+Privileged status holders are eligible for a partial exemption.
+Exemption from the water system charge for occupants ('watersysteemheffing ingezetenen') is granted.
 This exemption does not apply if you have the Dutch nationality or you are considered to be a permanent resident of the Netherlands.
 When in doubt, be sure to contact the RBG about partial tax exemption, as this could also depend on your diplomatic status.
 You can contact the RBG on +31 88 291 10 00.

-Exemption is not available for ‘zuiveringsheffing’, as this is a charge for a specific service like water treatment, water pollution, waste disposal, waste collection and sewage.
+Exemption is not available for wastewater treatment charge ('zuiveringsheffing'), as this is a charge for a specific service like water treatment, water pollution, waste disposal, waste collection and sewage.

 On the website of the RBG you can find lots of information about paying the tax assessment.
 If you want to pay your assessment online, you’ll need to enter your DigiD information to log in.

 The RBG receives its information directly from municipalities and the Land Registry.
 Be sure to always report changes in your living situation to your municipality.
-The RBG published a webpage with a FAQ about submitting an objection.
-If your tax assessment includes too many units of pollution, if you moved to another address or if you have another reason to object.
-Be sure to lodge your objection with RBG within six weeks of the date of the assessment.
+The RBG published a webpage with an FAQ about submitting an objection, in case of an incorrect tax assessment.
+Be sure to lodge your objection with the RBG within six weeks of the date of the assessment.
 Please note: you’ll need your DigiD to object the tax assessment.

 Elections of the Water Board